xebialabs/overthere/README.md

 # TODO
 * Clean up tempFile code scattered throughout codebase.
 * Clean up directory walker code and transformations.
-* Port fixes made in HostSession framework since fork.
-Including, but not limited to:
-  - Port fix for sudo-copying from remote to local (file and directory).
 * Allow constants to be overridden through ConnectionOptions:
   - Connection timeout.
   - Number of attempts to create a temporary file.